QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 where

 After the reconstruction from W-Cut, we adopt Equation~(\ref{equation: gate_equation}) to handle G-Cut for reconstructing the expectation value of the original circuit.

-\paragraph{An example.} We next illustrate the reconstruction process for the example shown in Figure \ref{fig: Motivational example}(d).
-The original quantum circuit was cut into two subcircuits with one wire cut and one gate cut on a CZ gate.
+\paragraph{An example.} We next illustrate the reconstruction process for the example shown in Figure \ref{fig: Motivational example}(d), which consists of both W-Cut and G-Cut.
+For Figure \ref{fig: Motivational example}(c) that contains only W-Cut, the reconstruction process is the same as that in CutQC\cite{cutqc}.

+In Figure \ref{fig: Motivational example}(d), the original quantum circuit was cut into two subcircuit, with one wire cut and one gate cut on a CZ gate.
 The CZ gate has the form

 Each exponential term in this form can be decomposed as shown in Equation (\ref{equation: gate_equation}).
 We can then combine and simplify all three terms to the following six instances \cite{Mitarai_2021}.
 These instances are independent of each other.